hofstadter-io/codespace/README.md

   hof [flags] [command] [args]

 Main commands:
-  create                dynamic blueprints from any git repo datamodel             manage, diff, and migrate your data models gen                   modular and composable code gen: CUE & data + templates = _ flow                  run CUE pipelines with the hof/flow DAG engine fmt                   format any code and manage the formatters mod                   CUE dependency management based on Go mods
+  create                dynamic app blueprints from any git repo datamodel             manage, diff, and migrate your data models gen                   modular and composable code gen: CUE & data + templates = _ flow                  run CUE pipelines with the hof/flow DAG engine fmt                   format any code and manage the formatters mod                   CUE dependency management based on Go mods chat                  co-create with AI (alpha)

 Additional commands:
   help                  help about any command